AztecProtocol/aztec-packages/barretenberg/cpp/src/barretenberg/ecc/fields/field_docs.md

 **N.B.** Functions for converting from uint256_t and back are not bijective, since values \f$ \ge p\f$ will be reduced.

+## Field parameters

+The field template is instantiated with field parameter classes, for example, class bb::Bn254FqParams.
+Each such class contains at least the modulus (in 64-bit and 29-bit form), r_inv and 2 versions of r_squared (64-bit and WASM/29-bit version). r_squared and other parameters (such as cube_root, primitive_root and coset_generators) are defined for wasm separately, becuase the values represent an element already in Montgomery form.

 ## Helpful python snippets

-Parse field parameters out of a parameter class
+Parse field parameters out of a parameter class (doesn't check and reconstitute endomorphism parameters, but checks correctness of everything else)
 ```python
 import re
 def parse_field_params(s):